jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 * `test_index_error`_
 * `test_list_attributes_and_methods`_

-and encountered the following exceptions
+and ran into the following exceptions

 * :ref:`AssertionError`
 * :ref:`TypeError`